bloblems/PMY/replit.md

   - Major state universities across all 50 states
   - Notable liberal arts colleges and service academies
 - University data stored in `server/university-data.ts` and seeded automatically on server startup
+- Universities displayed in alphabetical order in both Info page and Admin dashboard

 ### Enhanced University Selection
 - Added **"My university isn't listed..."** option at the bottom of university selector
 - Option includes explanatory dialog informing users that ConsentGuard is currently available only to top US universities
 - Dialog includes mailto link for users to contact support and express interest
 - Toast notification confirms interest when dialog is dismissed
-- Search functionality allows filtering 300+ universities by name or state
+- Search functionality allows filtering 287 universities by name or state

 ### Title IX Information Management System
 - Implemented comprehensive system for maintaining accurate, up-to-date Title IX information